fbpx

 History of the Bank of England Base Rate UK

 Overall, the Bank of England has done a good job at maintaining a stable base rate since they were founded back in 1694.
-However, there have been a few periods of turbulence, including:
+However, there has been a few periods of turbulence, including:

 • The highest interest rate ever recorded was in 1979 when it peaked at 17%.